 5 Proven Things You Can Do Now to Improve Your GI Symptoms

 According to the National Institute of Health between 60-70 million Americans suffer from an array of digestive disorders.
-In 2018 alone healthcare expenditures for digestive disorders exceeded 136 billion dollars.
+In 2018 alone healthcare expenditures for digestive issues exceeded 136 billion dollars.
 The cost of treating digestive disorders in the United States now exceeds the cost of treating heart disease.

 If you suffer from a GI disease you will recognize that the costs reflected in these statistics do not reflect the intangible costs of these diseases.
-Digestive disorders affect one’s quality of life.
+Digestive issues affect one’s quality of life.
 Diseases like Crohn’s or IBS have a negative impact things we take for granted, like work, sleep, travel, diet and even intimacy.

 Often a patient will suffer from GI symptoms for years, even decades, before getting an accurate diagnosis and started treatment.
 The costs in terms of the loss of quality of life can be immeasurable.

-We also want you to know that there are things you can do right now to help ease your physical symptoms improve the quality of your life.
+We also want you to know that there are things you can do right now to help ease your physical symptoms and improve the quality of your life.
 The best part is that these things are relatively easy, don’t take a lot of time and are in most cases, free!